Bluesamyou/giphy-homework/README.md

 # giphy-homework
-Assingment using the giphy api
+Assignment using the giphy api